deep-c/nextjs-starter/README.md

 **My GraphQl schema is not updating when using the development playground / typescript (nexus) is complaining that types are incompatible.**

 Ensure that there are no typescript error's in other files.
-What looks to happen here is the updated typegen information doesnt get flushed if there are typescript errors detected in the application and thus dynamic type information for the GraphQL schema and typescript is not updated.
+What looks to happen here is the updated typegen information doesnt get flushed if there are typescript errors detected in the application and thus dynamic type information for the GraphQL schema and nexus is not updated.

 **Typescript is throwing a lot of type errors after I have just cloned the project or after running an npm script**